vgarc018/cs100hw4/README.md

 ```

 which will separate tokens by the delimiters `^| ;` and will also make `;` a token.
-The rest of the code will output our tokens in between `( )` to help clarify which are the tokens.
+The rest of the code in ex_5.cpp will output our tokens in between `( )` to help clarify which are the tokens.

 ```
 cout << "Original string: " << str << endl;